-Place turkey, breast side up, on a rack set in a roasting pan.
+Place turkey, breast side up, on a roasting rack in a heavy metal roasting pan.
+If the turkey comes with a pop-up timer, remove it; an instant-read thermometer is a much more accurate indication of doneness.
 Fold wing tips under turkey.
-Sprinkle 1 teaspoon each salt and pepper inside turkey.
-Loosely fill body and neck cavities with stuffing.
-Tie legs together with kitchen twine.
-Fold neck flap under; secure with toothpicks.
-Rub turkey all over with softened butter; season with salt and pepper.
+Sprinkle 1/2 teaspoon each salt and pepper inside turkey.
+Fill large cavity and neck cavity loosely with as much stuffing as they hold comfortably; do not pack tightly.
+(Cook remaining stuffing in a buttered baking dish for 45 minutes at 375 degrees.)
+Tie legs together loosely with kitchen string (a bow will be easy to untie later).
+Fold neck flap under, and secure with toothpicks.
+Rub turkey with the softened butter, and sprinkle with remaining 1 1/2 teaspoons salt and pepper.

 Lift cheesecloth out of liquid, and squeeze it slightly, leaving it very damp.
 Spread it evenly over the breast and about halfway down the sides of the turkey; it can cover some of the leg area.
 Place turkey, legs first, in oven.
 Cook for 30 minutes.
 Using a pastry brush, baste cheesecloth and exposed parts of turkey with butter and wine.
 Reduce oven temperature to 350 degrees and continue to cook for 2 1/2 more hours, basting every 30 minutes and watching pan juices; if the pan gets too full, spoon out juices, reserving them for gravy.